ibm-cloud-docs/vpc/file_storage_vpc_s2s_auth.md

 In an authorization, the source service is the service that is granted access to the target service.
 The roles that you select define the level of access for the source service.
 The target service is the service that you are granting permission to be accessed by the source service based on the roles that you assign.
 Generally, a source service can be in the same account where the authorization is created or in another account.
 The target service is always in the account where the authorization is created.

-To be able to create an encrypted file share with customer-managed CRKs, you need to establish service-to-service authorization between the File service and the Key Management Service of your choice.
-The instructions to create the service-to-service authorization are provided in this topic.
+To be able to create an encrypted file share with a Customer Root Key (CRK), you must first have an instance of a Key Management Service (KMS) to hold your CRK.
+You can choose between {{site.data.keyword.keymanagementserviceshort}} or {{site.data.keyword.hscrypto}}.
+Then, you need to establish service-to-service authorization between the file service and the KMS instance.
+The authorization must be created in the account that owns and hosts the customer root key.
+The account that holds the CRK is the source, and the account where the file share is to be created is the target.

-For cross-region replication, you need to establish service-to-service authorizations and specify [user roles](/docs/account?topic=account-iam-service-roles-actions#is.share-roles). for the various File service instances in different VPCs.
-This authorization enables the File service in one VPC to interact with the File service of another VPC.
+For cross-region replication, you need to establish service-to-service authorizations and specify [user roles](/docs/account?topic=account-iam-service-roles-actions#is.share-roles) for the various File Storage Service instances in different VPCs.
+This authorization enables the File Storage service in one VPC to interact with the File Storage Service of another VPC.
 Both VPCs must belong to the same account.
 Cross-account replication is not supported.
 For more information, see [Replication overview](/docs/vpc?topic=vpc-file-storage-replication).

+For cross-account access, you need to establish service-to-service authorizations between the File Storage service of two different accounts.
+The authorization must be created in the account that owns and hosts the file share.
+You must also specify [user roles](/docs/account?topic=account-iam-service-roles-actions#is.share-roles) in both accounts to allow the users to create and manage accessor shares and share bindings.
+For more information, see [Sharing and mounting a file share from another account](/docs/vpc?topic=vpc-file-storage-accessor-create).

 For more information about authorizations, see [Using authorizations to grant access between services](/docs/account?topic=account-serviceauth).